Goalsum/TataruBook/docs/commands.md

 ## Character encoding format

 By default, TataruBook reads and writes files using the operating system's default character encoding format.
-However, note that the default character encoding format for a non-English Windows operating system is not UTF-8, so TataruBook may encounter decoding errors when reading UTF-8 csv files on Windows.
+However, note that the default character encoding format for a non-English Windows operating system is not UTF-8, so TataruBook may encounter decoding errors when reading UTF-8 CSV files on Windows.
 To work around this problem, TataruBook will try to decode in UTF-8 again when decoding in default format fails.

 If you want TataruBook to read and write files using other character encoding formats, you can specify the character encoding format using the `--encoding` option in the relevant command; a list of supported encoding formats can be found [here](https://docs.python.org/3/library/codecs.html#standard-encodings).